Tales of the South Pacific: Films of the musical

 The Rodgers and Hammerstein musical South Pacific was made into a feature film in 1958 with scenes shot on Kauai.
-It was adapted as a made-for television film 2001 filmed in Queensland and Moorea.
+It was adapted as a made-for television film in 2001 filmed in Queensland and Moorea.

 Television

 American television producer Bob Mann wanted Michener to co-create a weekly television anthology series from Tales of the South Pacific, with Michener as narrator.
 Rodgers and Hammerstein, however, owned all dramatic rights to the novel and did not give up ownership.
 Michener did lend his name as the creator of a different and unrelated television series, Adventures in Paradise, in 1959.
 The series had nothing to do with World War II, but rather followed the fictional adventures of a current-day schooner sailing around the South Pacific.